April 15, 2020

 That boundless wheel of light which kindles all.

 Such ecstasy and glory have they found

 In their but recently acquired balance;

-Us stretch the baseball fields, the backstops dull
+Beyond us, stretch the baseball fields, their backstops

 The infields scribbled through with dirt bike tracks.